Edgar-Donk/tkinter.ttk.style/docs/07blue_sky.rst

    a different hue we can substitute a new pivot and target colours - a commented example is included.
-The 3 colour channels are linearly adjusted based on the two constant points, if the source was white then the sum of the channels would be 765 and the individual channels of the final colour would would be 255, the other point we know is that if the source is the same as our pivot colour, then the channel values of the final colour would be the same as our target colour.
+The 3 colour channels are linearly adjusted based on the two constant points, if the source was white then the sum of the channels would be 765 and the individual channels of the final colour would be 255, the other point we know is that if the source is the same as our pivot colour, then the channel values of the final colour would be the same as our target colour.